psuedomagi/ChatHoard/README.md

-# ChatHoard - Take Control of Your Chat History
+# :dragon::moneybag: ChatHoard: Take Control of Your Precious ChatGPT History :ring:

 ChatHoard is a ready-to-deploy full-stack web app for making the most of your ChatGPT chat history (other chat formats planned).
 ChatHorde offers robust search and filtering capabilities, and is lightning fast - based on Full-Stack-FastAPI-Template with FastAPI, Pydantic validation/serialization, SQLModel for ORM, and a front-end with React using Chakra UI.
 You can be deploy ChatHorde locally with Docker Compose in a minimalist deployment, or publicly with authentication and authorization using OAuth2 with JWT tokens and multi-user support.
 I created ChatHoard to help me manage my ChatGPT chats, but it's designed to scale robustly and can extend to other chat formats with added Pydantic models.